 Prior to joining PSC, Cody was a student assistant at Michigan Rehabilitation Services, where he worked with the program innovation and policy teams to review federal legislation and facilitate implementation of new rules and regulations.

 A Little More…

-Education: BA with high honors in Public Policy and a minor in Economics from Michigan State University, where he is also currently pursuing an MPP
+Education: BA in Public Policy with high honors and a minor in Economics as well as an MPP, both from Michigan State University

 With PSC since: March 2018